Gigi Hadid Gets Support From Parents Yolanda and Mohamed Hadid at NYFW

 “I got it out of storage for tonight!”
 Gigi revealed.
 “My first look of my first ever @TommyHilfiger show.”

-Yolanda and Mohamed both attended the show in all black, and the supermodel mom couldn’t stop gushing about her three kids.
+Yolanda and Mohamed both attended the show in all black ensembles, and the 54-year-old supermodel mom couldn’t stop gushing about her three kids.

 "It’s such an amazing time for us,” she told ET of NYFW.
 "They work so hard, they have 14-hour days, but you know they love it.
 And they’re excited, so it’s good.”